xtrembuffalo/xtremcache/README.md

 ### Cache and uncache example

-- Create CacheManager with data location and the maximum size in Mo of this cache directory
+- Create CacheManager with optional data location and the maximum size in Mo of this cache directory.
-- Cache a directory with unique id to find it lather
+- Cache a directory with unique id to find it lather.
-- Uncache with unique id to a specifique directory :joy:
+- Uncache with unique id to a specifique directory.

 Python: